-For dependent students whose family's primary source of income derives from a parent's employment in full-time (non-profit) ministry (missionary, pastor, Christian school teacher or administrator).
-This is a need-based grant: students must demonstrate need as determined by the FAFSA.
+For dependent students whose family's primary source of income derives from a parent's employment in full-time (non-profit) ministry (missionary, pastor, Christian school teacher, or administrator).
 SDCC's Christian Worker Dependent application must be submitted to verify eligibility.
 This \$3,000 award is renewable up to four years at SDCC if a student remains eligible.
 The Christian Worker Dependent Discount cannot be applied to award packages until documentation is received.